ticketmaster/actions-on-google-kotlin/README.md

 # *** Work in progress ***

 This project is in early stages and is a work in progress.
-Currently the conversation-components are functional.
+Currently the Multimodal API and conversation-components sample are 100% ported.
 You are welcome to use, make contributions, and report issues on this project.

 Sample of what actions-on-google-koltin looks like: